benbai123/DevOps/Practice/Docker/Dockerfiles/RailsSeleniumWorkingCase/README.md

 Run a just built image as below.

+**NOTE:** To test remote Windows machine you will need to prepare Selenium Standalone Server as described in [Run With Remote WebDriver](https://github.com/benbai123/RubyOnRails/tree/master/Practice/RubyOnRails/Test/Selenium/WorkinCase/SeleniumTest#run-with-remote-webdriver)

 ```shell
 # run docker image
 # -d : Run container in the background